 Admission Requirements and Special Conditions

 A high school diploma (or equivalent), satisfactory scores on college placement tests (or equivalent) and a minimum GPA in English and mathematics are required.
-If students have deficiencies in English and/or mathematics, RCC offers pre college courses to prepare students for the Accounting curriculum.
+If students have deficiencies in English and/or mathematics, RCC offers pre-college courses to prepare students for the Industrial Systems Technology curriculum.